JorisPaarde/Hubris/README.md

 - As a user who uses the wiki page, i want to:
     1. Search cards by type
     2. Search cards by free version availability
-    3. Search cards by attack-phase
+    3. Search cards by allowed-phase

 <br><br>